RonasIT/react-native-common-modules/README.md

 - `sendOtpCode`: Sends an OTP code to the user's identifier (email or phone number) based on the specified strategy.
 - `verifyCode`: Verifies the OTP code provided by the user, completing the authentication process.
 - `isVerifying`: A boolean indicating whether a verification attempt is currently in progress.

-#### `useGetSessionToken`

-This hook is a utility for getting session tokens.

-Returned Object:

-- `getSessionToken`: A function to retrieve the session token.
-It takes an optional [tokenTemplate](https://clerk.com/docs/backend-requests/jwt-templates) parameter to specify a template for the token.

-#### `useAuthWithSSO`

-Hook provides functionality to handle [SSO](https://clerk.com/docs/references/expo/use-sso) authentication flows.

-Returned Object:

-- `startSSOFlow`: A function to initiate an SSO flow.
-It takes a strategy, redirectUrl, and optional tokenTemplate as parameters, starting the SSO authentication and returning session information or errors upon completion.
-- `isLoading`: A boolean indicating whether an SSO process is currently ongoing.

-#### `useAuthWithTicket`

-This hook is a utility that facilitates user authentication using a ticket-based strategy (ticket is a token generated from the Backend API).

-Returned Object:

-- `startAuthorization`: A function to initiate authentication with a ticket.
-It accepts an object with ticket and optional tokenTemplate parameters to kick off the authorization process and returns the session details.
-- `isLoading`: A boolean indicating whether the ticket-based authorization process is ongoing.

 #### `useResetPassword`